sciapp/gr/lib/grm/grplot/README.md

 # hist

 This plot type converts the data into a histogram.
 A histogram is an approximate representation of the distribution of numerical data.
-Two columns are expected containing the x and the y data.
+Two columns are expected containing the x- and the y-data.

 Possible parameters for the histogram are: